-Mix sugar, maida, salt, baking soda well in a dry state.
+Mix sugar to it mix very well in a dry state.

 Then add water little by little and mix well.

 The dough should not be too thick, it can be of consistency between ulunthu (urid dhal) vadai batter and chapathi dough.
-Cover it with wet towel and keep it aside for 2 hours.
+Cover it with wet towel and let it rest for 10 minutes.

 Make big balls (in the size of a big lemon / small orange) with wet hands.
 Drop the balls into hot oil and fry them in medium heat till the outside becomes brown.